davidpcahill/tags-vimrc/README.md

-My vimrc is probably better than yours.
+My vimrc.
 It will also handle many common and useful plugins and actions.

 So enjoy!